stacks-network/stacks/FAQ.md

 #Using	-	Can Blockstack apps scale, given that Blockstack uses blockchains which don't scale that well?

 #Using	-	What if the current companies and developers working on Blockstack disappear, would the network keep running?
+Yes, the Blockstack network will keep running.
+All of Blockstack's code is open-source and anyone can deploy Blockstack nodes or maintain the code.
+Further, Blockstack nodes don't need to coordinate with each other to function.
+Any node that a user deploys can function correctly independently.

 #Using	-	What are the business models for companies working on Blockstack?